PatrickMaul/keyword_extractor/README.md

 ### Unittests & Coverage

-To run unittests for the `package_name` module, follow these steps:
+To run unittests for the `keyword_extractor` module, follow these steps:

 1. Open a terminal or command prompt.

-2. Navigate to the root directory of the `package_name` module.
+2. Navigate to the root directory of the `keyword_extractor` module.

     - Execute the following command to run unit tests:
        ```bash